Marco Manetta: Career

-Born in Tivoli, Manetta was formed as a player in Lazio and Frosinone youth sector.
+Born in Tivoli, Manetta developed as a player in Lazio and Frosinone youth sector.
 As a Senior, he played for Serie D and Lega Pro Seconda Divisione clubs.

 Serie C

 On 12 August 2018, he moved to Serie C club Cavese.
 Manetta made his Serie C debut on 22 September against Virtus Francavilla.

-On 25 July 2019, he joined to Fermana.
+On 25 July 2019, he joined Fermana.
 In August 2020, he extended his contract by a year.

 On 23 July 2021, he signed with Vis Pesaro.

+On 20 July 2023, Manetta returned to ACR Messina on a two-year contract.